Functional equations of axiomatic multiple Dirichlet series, Weyl groupoids, and quantum algebra: Introduction

 \item \emph{Prove a hybrid functional equation}.
 As discussed above, this requires proving the functional equation of a hybrid $L$-series whose coefficients are Dirichlet characters multiplied by Gauss sums.
 The functional equation might arise from an automorphic interpretation of this series.

 \item \emph{Construct multiple Dirichlet series over number fields analogous to the ones constructed here over $\mathbb F_q[T]$.} The local coefficients of these series should match the local coefficients of our series, at least at primes not dividing the number of roots of unity of the base field.
+One could also ask for analogous series over function fields of higher genus.
+The strongest possible result in this direction would be the statement that for all finite arithmetic root systems and all global fields containing the necessary roots of unity, the global multiple Dirichlet series has meromorphic continuation to $\C^r$, with an explicit list of poles.

 We will briefly explain why it is reasonable to expect that one can prove functional equations and meromorphic continuation to $\C^r$ for the analogues over arbitrary global fields of the series listed in Theorem \ref{ClassificationTheorem}.
 The global functional equations will follow from the known local functional equations, via analogues of Propositions \ref{LocalImpliesGlobal} and \ref{LocalDirichletImpliesGlobal} -- similar statements are proven for Weyl group multiple Dirichlet series in \cite{ChintaGunnellsJAMS}.
 It is also necessary to establish an initial region of convergence and a simple meromorphic continuation using convexity bounds for $L$-functions, so that each functional equation gives an identity of meromorphic functions on overlapping regions of $\C^r$.
 Then, following \cite{DiaconuGoldfeldHoffstein}, Bochner's principle in several complex variables immediately gives meromorphic continuation to $\C^r$.
 Each step requires substantial work, but the techniques required are well-established in the multiple Dirichlet series literature.